 What Is an SBA Loan?

-The U.S. Small Business Administration’s mission is to help Americans who have the desire and passion to be entrepreneurs start, build, and grow their businesses successfully.
-The Small Business Administration (SBA) is not the lender, but a government agency that provides business loan program guarantees of up to 85% of the amount provided through SBA-approved lenders — some of which have revolving lines of credit of up to 10 years.
+The U.S. Small Business Administration helps business owners around the country who have the drive to be entrepreneurs establish, build, and grow their businesses successfully.
+The Small Business Administration (SBA) is not the lender, but instead a government agency that offers a wide range of business loan program guarantees of up to 85% of the loan amount provided through an SBA-approved lender.
+Some of these lenders have revolving lines of credit of up to 10 years.

-These loans provide low-rate and long-term funding solutions with some of the lowest interest rates that a business owner like yourself can take advantage of.
-Why?
-Well, these loans offer far less risk to lenders, which is part of the reason small business owners seek this option.
+These loans provide low-rate and long-term financing solutions with some of the most attractive interest rates that you can take advantage of today.
+These loans mitigate the level of risk to lenders, which is part of the reason small business owners seek this option.

-The three main SBA loans provide financing that can be used for many purposes, such as everyday expenses, equipment, and inventory refinancing debt.
-These three loans include the 7(a) Loan Program, the Small Business Microloan Program, and the CDC/504 Loan Program.
+The three main SBA loans provide funding solutions that can be used for a wide range of business purposes.
+These include, but are not limited to, everyday expenses, equipment, and inventory refinancing debt.
+These three loans include the 7(a) Loan Program, SBA’s Microloan Program, and the CDC/504 Loan Program.

 Apply For Your AdvancePoint Loan Today!